tomascordero/chargebee-php/node/README.md

-# ChargeBee Node Client Library - Version 2
+# Chargebee Node Client Library - API V2

-The [node.js](http://nodejs.org/) library for integrating with ChargeBee
+The [node.js](http://nodejs.org/) library for integrating with Chargebee Recurring Billing and Subscription Management solution.

+Chargebee now supports two API versions - [V1](https://apidocs.chargebee.com/docs/api/v1) and [V2](https://apidocs.chargebee.com/docs/api), of which V2 is the latest release and all future developments will happen in V2.

-This library is applicable for Chargebee API version 2. <b>Old library for version 1 can be found in [chargebee-v1](https://github.com/chargebee/chargebee-node/tree/chargebee-v1) branch</b>
+This library is for our <b>API version V2</b>.
+The library for V1 can be found in [chargebee-v1 branch](https://github.com/chargebee/chargebee-node/tree/chargebee-v1).

 ## Installation